 The academic performance of students in an academic probationary status will be evaluated at the end of the semester.
-If at the end of the first semester under Academic Probation status the student, satisfactorily passed 100% of the registered credits, and met all SAP requirements, and met other academic conditions the Academic Dismissal Appeals Committee may have stipulated, he/she will be classified in Good Standing for the next semester.
+At the end of the academic year under Academic Probation status the student, met all SAP requirements and met other academic conditions the Academic Dismissal Appeals Committee may have stipulated, he/she will be classified in Good Standing for the next academic year.
 However, if the student does not meet all SAP requirements, satisfactorily passed 100% of the registered credits, and other academic conditions the Academic Dismissal Appeals Committee may have stipulated, then the student will be permanently dismissed.
 This second dismissal cannot be appealed.